 5. Tell Them How Much Time You Need—Tell them how much time you need and don’t underestimate it by saying, “This will only take five minutes.”
 Whatever amount of time you are requesting, you need to respect this time and conclude your call within that time period.
 By letting them know how much time you need, they can plan their schedule accordingly.

-If you are proficient in using email, this entire email exchange should not require more than three-five minutes of your time and it can be done during the blocks of time you have allocated to returning emails.
+If you are proficient in using email, this entire email exchange should not require more than three to five minutes of your time, and it can be done during the blocks of time you have allocated to returning emails.

 You will also find that if you schedule your calls through email, then the people you communicate with frequently will likely schedule their calls with you the same way and reduce the number of unscheduled calls you receive.

 Bonus Tip: If you receive voicemails from people who want to talk with you about non-urgent subjects, you can either call them back when you are available or you can send them a short email with your availability to schedule a call.
 If you respond by email, most people will quickly get the point that you prefer to schedule your calls via email.